-POS (6 classes) : S_H , S_T , and S_O separately for stressed and unstressed syllables, where S_H and S_T denote a syllable at the head and tail of a phrase, and S_O indicates a syllable at the other parts.
+POS (6 classes) : $S_H$ , $S_T$ , and $S_O$ separately for stressed and unstressed syllables, where $S_H$ and $S_T$ denote a syllable at the head and tail of a phrase, and $S_O$ indicates a syllable at the other parts.
 In this case, the accentual and positional attributes of the syllable in the phrase are introduced into the HMMs.

-STR (24 classes) : V_X , CV_X , V_XC , CV_XC (X=L, S, D) separately for stressed and unstressed syllables, where V_S , V_L , and V_D represent a short vowel, a long vowel, and a diphthong respectively and C is a sequence of consonants.
+STR (24 classes) : $V_X$ , $CV_X$ , $V_XC$ , $CV_XC$ (X=L, S, D) separately for stressed and unstressed syllables, where $V_S$ , $V_L$ , and $V_D$ represent a short vowel, a long vowel, and a diphthong respectively and C is a sequence of consonants.
 In this grouping, the accentual and structural attributes of syllables are integrated.

-POS_STR (72 classes) : integration of the above two groupings.
+POS\STR (72 classes) : integration of the above two groupings.

 To model each of the above syllable classes, four acoustic features of power, pitch, duration, and vowel quality were used.
 Speech samples were digitized with 12 kHz & 16 bit sampling and the 14-th order LPC analysis was carried out using 21.3 ms frame length and 8.0 ms frame rate to calculate LPC mel cepstrums.
-F_0 and power were also extracted with the same rate and, after being transformed to the logarithmic scale, they were shifted to have zero as mean values over all the utterances in our baseline method and over local segments in our proposed method.
-Detailed description of the proposed normalization will be found in the following section.
-F_0 values for unvoiced segments were required for the modeling and were estimated by non-linear interpolation between the preceding voiced segment and the succeeding one.
-After the analysis, the following three feature streams were used to make a parameter vector: 1) 1 to 4 dimensions of LPC mel cepstrum coefficients and their derivatives, 2) power and its derivative, 3) F_0 and its derivative.
-It should be noted that CMN (Cepstrum Mean Normalization) was done on cepstrum coefficients.
-Using the feature streams, each of the syllable classes was acoustically modeled by using duration controlled continuous density HMMs.
+Fo and power were also extracted with the same rate and, after being transformed to the logarithmic scale, they were shifted to have zero as mean values over all the utterances in our baseline method and over local segments in our proposed method.
+Detailed description of the proposed normalization will be found in the following section. $F_0$ values for unvoiced segments were required for the modeling and were estimated by non-linear interpolation between the preceding voiced segment and the succeeding one.
+After the analysis, the following three feature streams were used to make a parameter vector: 1) 1 to 4 dimensions of LPC mel cepstrum coefficients and their derivatives, 2) power and its derivative, 3) F0 and its derivative.
+It should be noted that cepstrum coefficients were calculated after CMN (Cepstrum Mean Normalization).
+Using the streams, each of the syllable classes was acoustically modeled by using duration controlled continuous density HMMs.